Northfleet: Northfleet during the Second World War

 On Friday, 16 August 1941 150 German aircraft flew through the Kent skies, to deal the worst blow to civilian life the county had experienced to that point in the war.
 With the formation splitting into groups to be variously challenged from Manston, Kenley, Hornchurch, Biggin Hill and Hawkinge airfields, a group of Dorniers made it to Northfleet a little after midday.
 They dropped about 106 bombs ranging from 50 to 250 kilos over the town.
 The bombs killed 29 people, injured 27, and badly damaged two schools.

 Governance

-Northfleet Urban District Council was set up under the Local Government Act of 1894.
+Northfleet Urban District Council was set up under the Local Government Act 1894.
 Within its boundaries were the hamlets of Northfleet Green and Nash Street, as well as the now built-up Perry Street; and the later estates at Shears Green, Istead Rise and Downs Road.
 Northfleet was merged, inter alia, with Gravesend to become Gravesham District Council on 1 April 1974.

+Demographics

+According to the 2021 census, Northfleet has a population of 29,900 (rounded to the nearest 100).
+30.0% of people in Northfleet are aged 25 to 44, above the borough average of 26.7%.
+The largest ethnic group is White who make up 72.0% of the population, below the borough average of 76.6%, with the second largest being Asian/Asian British who comprise 12.4% of the population, above the borough average of 11.2%.
+The largest religious group in Northfleet is Christianity who make up 47.3% of the population, below the borough average of 49.2%, with the second largest being No religion, who amount to 32.2% of the population, on par for the borough average.